productlabllc/na-my-file-infra/README.md

-# City Housing Assistance Platform - Infrastructure
+# My File - Infrastructure

-This repository contains the infrastructure as code (IaC) for deploying and managing the City Housing Assistance Platform.
-The platform is designed to help city governments streamline their housing and shelter assistance programs through secure document management, case workflows, and application processing.
+This repository contains the infrastructure as code (IaC) for deploying and managing My File.
+The platform provides secure document storage and sharing capabilities that can be customized for various organizational needs.

 ## Overview

 This infrastructure project is part of a larger ecosystem that includes:

 - Infrastructure (this repository)
 - API Service (separate repository)
 - User Interface (separate repository)